coerce to a list of characters

 or more generally the signature of the function.
 Accepting

-such a redefinition would render ill-formed other :
+such a redefinition would render ill-formed other :program

 functions which call the redefined function.
 Subsequent attempts to